 If the answer is yes, then Two Trees Management has a deal for you.

 The DUMBO developers put their last condo at One Main Street up for sale a week ago with the hefty listing price.

-If the sale goes through, it will easily be the priciest condo ever sold, said Asher Abehsera, who works for Two Trees.
+If the sale goes through, it will easily be the priciest condo ever sold in Brooklyn, said Asher Abehsera, who works for Two Trees.

 The current record holder is one that sold for $8 million in the same building, he said.

 “The intention was always to create America’s most magnificent and spectacular triplex, and because of the views and architecture, the space served as a conduit to create something spectacular,” he added.